 is an Artist, Calligrapher and Educator, specialising in Hebrew Calligraphy and Illumination.
 She has exhibited widely including at the British Library, The Museum of London and The Jewish Museum.
 Vetta is an Associate Lecturer with the Open University, and also has extensive experience in working with the arts in educational and therapeutic contexts, working with children, adolescents, families and adults.
 She has an MA in Hebrew and Jewish Studies, specialising in Yiddish studies.

 is an author, and a senior tutor at Christie's Education Department.
 As well as teaching at the London Jewish Cultural Centre, Patrick has taught for The Prison Service, The Royal Academy of Arts and The Royal Opera House, Covent Garden.
-He has also contributed to radio programmes including for Classic FM.
+He has also contributed to radio programmes including for Classic FM and Radio 4.

 is a practising psychoanalyst and training analyst.
 He is Director emeritus of The Squiggle Foundation which promotes the work of the eminent psychoanalyst and paediatrician Donald Winnicott.
 Holding a degree in English, he enjoys a life-long research interest in integrating and enriching the two disciplines.

 is a teacher and writer with a specialist interest in ultra orthodoxy within Christian, Jewish and Muslim faiths.
 His experiences and travels were serialised in the Jerusalem Report during the years that he was resident in Jerusalem and also broadcast on BBC Radio Four Religion.

 has a BA in Geography & History of Art from the Hebrew University in Jerusalem and has been a Hebrew teacher in the Israeli Sunday School, Yavneh College, Elite Language Institute and the London Jewish Cultural Centre.
 She has also taught on the subjects of the history and geography of Israel as a guide and a teacher both in Israel and the UK.